Design Converter

 Giving the icon a larger size and a distinct color makes it clear that it serves a special purpose in the interface.

 Sometimes, you may need to assign unique identifiers to your icons, especially when dealing with SVGs that include title or desc elements for accessibility.
-The id prop allows you to set a unique ID on the SVG element:
+Adding accessibility information is crucial in these cases, and the id prop allows you to set a unique ID on the SVG element:

 1<CheckIcon id="check-icon-1" ariaLabel="Completed" /> 2